 - Administration, Compliance and Procurement

-An executive committee will review initial committee findings and guide the overall process.
+There was also an executive committee that reviewed initial committee findings and guided the overall process.

-When thinking about which projects should be prioritized, the Task Force will consider recommendations that will improve economic opportunities for underserved communities, create greater equity amongst DC neighborhoods and residents, withstand future shocks and stressors and accommodate growth throughout the District.
+When thinking about which projects should be prioritized, the Task Force considered recommendations that will improve economic opportunities for underserved communities, create greater equity amongst DC neighborhoods and residents, withstand future shocks and stressors and accommodate growth throughout the District.
 Project recommendations must meet three core principles:

 - Transformational – big, creative ideas that do away with historical barriers and ensure systems and resources are combined to build back better